symfony/symfony-docs/book/templating.rst

 Configuring and Using the ``templating`` Service
 ------------------------------------------------

-The heart of the template system in Symfony2 is the templating ``Engine``.
+The heart of the template system in Symfony is the templating ``Engine``.
 This special object is responsible for rendering templates and returning their content.
 When you render a template in a controller, for example, you're actually using the templating engine service.
 For example::